klasmodin/klasmodin.github.io/_pages/team.md

 At our Department we have a **Geometry and Numerics** team.
 In addition to myself, the current members are:

+- [Andreas Myklebust](https://www.nmbu.no/en/about/employees/andreas-myklebust) (**Internship**, spring 2026) visits us from the Norwegian University of Life Sciences (NMBU) to work on Zeilin's model with boundary conditions.
+At NMBU he is pursuing a PhD in geometry and computational mathematics supervised by Geir Bogfjellmo.

 - [Eugen Bronasco](https://www.gu.se/om-universitetet/hitta-person/eugenbronasco) (**Post-Doc**, since 2025) is working on backward error analysis within matrix hydrodynamics.

-- [Sagy Ephrati](https://www.chalmers.se/personer/sagy/) (**Post-Doc**, since 2023) is working on geophysical fluid dynamics (GFD), with an emphasis on methods from matrix hydrodynamics and stochastics.

 - [Michael Roop](https://www.chalmers.se/personer/mikhail) (**PhD student**, since 2021) is working with Zeitlin's model of 2-D hydrodynamics.
 The aim is to extend the approach, including the accompanying time discretization, to magneto-hydrodynamics (MHD) and other fluid models from physics.
   In February 2024 he defended his licentiate thesis titled [Geometric discretization for incompressible magnetohydrodynamics on the sphere](https://research.chalmers.se/en/publication/538944).

 ## previous members

+- [Sagy Ephrati](https://www.chalmers.se/personer/sagy/) (**Post-Doc**, 2023-2026) was working on geophysical fluid dynamics (GFD), with an emphasis on methods from matrix hydrodynamics and stochastics.
+He is currently a post-doctoral fellow at Imperial College in London.

 - [Erik Jansson](https://research.chalmers.se/person/erikjans) (**PhD student**, 2020–2025) worked on geometric hydrodynamics and deep learning in a project supported by the [WASP program](https://wasp-sweden.org/research/).
   In May 2025 he defended his thesis titled [Geometric Numerical Methods: From Random Fields to Shape Matching](https://research.chalmers.se/publication/545974).
 He is doing a post-doc at the University of Cambridge.